 - Sigma 50mm or 35mm f/1.4DG Art

 - For the same reasons above these focal lengths are the go-to for most newborn photographers.
 However, the Sigma lens can be almost 1/2 the price of the Canon or Nikon equivalent.

 - Must have lens to capture baby’s tiny details.

 - Canon EF 24-70 f/2.8L

 - A great all around lens.
 It is part of the trinity of zoom lenses that many photographers have to cover most of their needed focal lengths.
 The lenses are the 11-24mm f4, 24-70 f2.8 and 70-200, f2.8.
-Not all of these are needed, but are nice to have.
+You don’t need all of these, but they are nice to have.